bkimminich/epilogue-js/README.md

 # Epilogue

 > THIS IS **NOT** THE MODULE YOU ARE LOOKING FOR!
 Please use https://github.com/dchester/epilogue!
-This repository exists only for security awareness and training purposes to demonstrate the issue of _typo squatting_!
+This repository exists only for security awareness and training purposes to demonstrate the issue of _typosquatting_!
 Please read https://github.com/bkimminich/juice-shop/issues/368 and https://iamakulov.com/notes/npm-malicious-packages/ for more information!

 Create flexible REST endpoints and controllers from [Sequelize](http://www.sequelizejs.com/) models in your [Express](http://expressjs.com/) or [Restify](https://github.com/restify/node-restify) app.